michellefetherston/Data_Science_Cert_Practicum/README.md

 This is the repo for my data science practicum project, which focused on examining global emissions data (specifically Scope 3) through a partnership between Optera and Regis University.
+I worked in a team with two other students and our professor.